acidanthera/VoodooPS2/README.md

 2012-10-10:
 - Basics of palm rejection are implemented.
 Still need to make the code pay attention to system settings
-- Fn+Del (SysReq) is implemented as a way to toggle touchpad on/off
+- Fn+Del(sysreq) is implemented as a way to toggle touchpad on/off (on 4x30s keyboards without numpad, it seems to be Fn+Insert(prtscrn)) (this would include the 4230, 4330, and 4430)

 2012-10-04
 - Initial copy/commit.